How do Kari’s Law and Ray Baum's act affect VoIP providers?

 • Accounts with no US DIDs.

-The act announced in 2019's goal was to keep any calls made within a multi-line telephone system (MLTS) or VoIP provider service, like the service Flowroute provides, acting in a way to precisely locate a 911 caller.
-The information passed is essential in high-rise buildings and multi-floored locations that may employ VoIP PBX systems.
-Flowroute provides SIP service, enabling PBX to work as a company telephone system.
-Under this act, the process of dialing 911 must be directly accessible without any pre-dial.
+Kari's Law is a subsection that was later added into Ray Baum's Act, which states that anyone must be able to reach a 911 call center when directly dialing 911 from an MLTS.
+The goals of Ray Baum's Act and Kari's Law are to ensure standardization and reliability for any calls made from an MLTS or VoIP provider service, like the service Flowroute provides, in order to precisely locate a 911 caller.
+The location information that's passed is essential in high-rise buildings and multi-floored locations that may employ VoIP PBX systems.
+Flowroute provides SIP service, enabling a PBX to work as a company telephone system.
+Under Kari’s Law, the process of dialing 911 must be directly accessible without any pre-dial.

 The RAY BAUM'S Act requires any outbound 911 to connect.